jacecotton/viewable/README.md

 ### Constraints
 #### Stateless views
 Views are meant to be a stateless blueprint (no `this`).
-Footguns can easily be introduced by reading/writing `window` or `document`, or using browser APIs directly, so don't do that.
+Footguns can easily be introduced by reading/writing `window` or `document`, or using browser APIs directly.

 #### No reactive lifecycle hooks
-Unlike `LitElement`, Viewable does not expose monolithic reactive lifecycle hooks.
+Unlike `LitElement`, Viewable does not expose reactive lifecycle hooks.

-For the most part, that's what `@effect` (instead of `updated`) or `@effect.once` (instead of `firstUpdated`) are for—atomic, modularized reactions to state changes.
+For the most part, that's what `@effect` (instead of `updated`) or `@effect.once` (instead of `firstUpdated`) are for—atomic, isolated reactions to state changes.

 `@observable({equals})` can be used as a "should mutate this property at all" test, while `@observable({reactive})` can be used as a "should cause a re-render and effect re-run" test (instead of `shouldUpdate`).